vsemi/anti-tailgating/README.md

 #### 2. Power on the Self-powered USB hub
 #### 3. Connect Self-powered USB hub to PC
 #### 3. Connect the people counting device to self-powered USB hub
-#### 4. Wait for the yellow light start to blink about every 3 seconds
+#### 4. Wait for the 10 fast blinks of the green light and the yellow light start to blink about every 3 seconds
 #### 5. Launch web browser and enter http://10.42.0.1:8800 in the browser address bar

 ![Web UI](view.png)